-Debt consolidation means taking out a new loan to pay off a number of liabilities and consumer debts, generally unsecured ones.
-In effect, multiple debts are combined into a single, larger piece of debt, usually with more favorable payoff terms: a lower interest rate, lower monthly payment or both.
-Consumers can use debt consolidation as a tool to deal with student loan debt, credit card debt and other types of debt.
+Debt consolidation means taking out a new loan to pay off several liabilities and consumer debts, generally unsecured ones.
+In effect, multiple debts are combined into a single, more significant piece of mortgage, usually with more favorable payoff terms: a lower interest rate, lower monthly payment, or both.
+Consumers can use debt consolidation as a tool to deal with student loan debt, credit card debt, and other types of debt.

 Methods of Debt Consolidation